Frequently searched items

 An Inspirational, sustainable, energy efficient family home

-This striking Paragraph 84 (formerly Para 55) dwelling in the Cotswold AONB, sits at the headland between two ridge and furrow fields in a spectacular hillside location.
+On 3rd March 2015 Tewkesbury Borough Council approved our scheme for this striking Paragraph 84 (formerly Para 55) dwelling in the Cotswold National Landscape (formerly AONB), which sits at the headland between two ridge and furrow fields in a spectacular hillside location.

 By sitting between each field the house enjoys magnificent views of both and significantly enhances this unique landscape setting.